Veteran FBI Cyber Special Agent Explains How To Work For The FBI

-Great move.
+That's a great move.
 The demand for cybersecurity professionals is at an all-time high, particularly in the nation’s leading law enforcement agency.
+But figuring out how to work for the FBI can be a little more involved.

 Late last year, the FBI announced a major initiative to hire certified cyber experts to investigate cyber crimes – website hacks, intrusion, data theft, botnets and denial of service attacks – a top priority for the Bureau.